StephanStu/Memory-Management-Chatbot/README.md

 ### Optimization 2
 In file _chatbot.h/.cpp_ the class ChatBot now complies with the Rule of Five.
 It properly allocates / deallocates memory resources on the heap and also copies member data where it makes sense.
 ### Optimization 3
+In file _chatlogic.h/ .cpp_, the instances of GraphNodes are now exclusively owned by the class ChatLogic.
 ### Optimization 4
+In files _chatlogic.h/ .cpp_ and _graphnodes.h/ .cpp_ now each instance of GraphNode exclusively owns the outgoing GraphEdges and holds non-owning references to incoming GraphEdges.
 ### Optimization 5
+In file _chatlogic.cpp_, a local ChatBot instance is now created on the stack at the bottom of function _LoadAnswerGraphFromFile_.
+Then, move semantics are used to pass the ChatBot instance into the root node; ChatLogic now has no ownership relation to the ChatBot instance and thus is no longer responsible for memory allocation and deallocation.

 ## Wrap up of the Rule of Five
+In this section the Rule of Five is wrapped up in brief since it is one of the most important concepts that are applied when refactoring the original source code provided by Udacity.

 The Rule of Five is especially important in resource management, where unnecessary copying needs to be avoided due to limited resources and performance reasons.
 The Rule of Five states that if you have to write one of the functions listed below (usually: When you need to write a destructor that frees resources again) then you should consider implementing all of them with a proper resource management policy in place.
 * The destructor: Responsible for freeing the resource once the object it belongs to goes out of scope.
 * The assignment operator: The default assignment operation performs a member-wise shallow copy, which does not copy the content behind the resource handle.
 If a deep copy is needed, it has be implemented by the programmer.